 This is a re-post from blog long ago and far away.

 Just before Christmas it snowed in Connecticut.
 It was one of those beautiful, fluffy, toss-the-kids-in-their-snowsuits-and-then-in-a-snowdrift kind of snows.
-All my friends there posted pictures of sledding and snowmen all over Facebook, and it made me sooooo homesick.
-I posted something along those lines on Facebook.
+I followed along on Facebook from my comfy chair in Washington as all my friends there posted pictures of sledding and snowmen and rosy cheeked smiles, and my heart twisted.

-A friend who lives here commented, “But I thought you hated snow!?!”
+“But I thought you hated snow!?!” a new Washington friend replied.

-You see, when it snowed here in Washington recently I just grouched for days.
+Her comment made me think.
+She wasn’t wrong.
+When it snowed here in Washington just a few weeks ago I grouched long and loud.
 I didn’t want the kids to miss school.
 I don’t like cleaning the puddles on the floor.
 I don’t like the slushy mess left behind when it inevitably begins raining on the same day as it snows.
-I really do hate snow.
-It’s like the teacher from the old Frosty the Snowman movie says, “I like snow.
+I’m really not a fan of snow.
+I’m kind of like the cranky teacher from the old Frosty the Snowman movie that says, “I like snow.
 I just want it to stay where it belongs, like in movies and in John Denver songs.”

 I replied to my friend that the snow here is different.
 It really is, too.
 It’s wet and gloopy and not very fun.
 Then it rains making it into slush.
 Then it freezes overnight, and I am stuck in my house.
 Sounds fun, yes?
 NO!
 Connecticut snow is usually fluffy and light and fun for the kids to play.
 The snowplows there are phenomenal about taking care of the roads.
 Yay!